walkiisun/M5Dot/README.md

 📄 **ServerFile.py** - This file is called from MQTT_Revieve.py.
 This file parses the message that was sent over MQTT and writes it to a database.

+## 📁 Test Files
+This Folder contains files that were used to test the M5 Stick-C and the Server.
+It included test file for MQTT, EAP connection, WAP2 conneection, and a headless configuration file for the M5 Stick-C.